Protect security settings with tamper protection

-How can I turn tamper protection on/off?
+How do I turn tamper protection on or off?

 If you are an organization using Microsoft Defender for Endpoint, you should be able to manage tamper protection in Intune similar to how you manage other endpoint protection features.
 See the following sections of this article:

 - Manage tamper protection using Intune

 - Manage tamper protection using Configuration Manager, version 2006

 - Manage tamper protection using the Microsoft 365 Defender portal

 How does configuring tamper protection in Intune affect how I manage Microsoft Defender Antivirus with Group Policy?

 Group policy doesn’t apply to tamper protection.
 Changes made to Microsoft Defender Antivirus settings are ignored when tamper protection is on.